 In connection with a flow through financing completed in May 2024, the Company has committed to incur qualifying Canadian Exploration Expenditures totaling \$477,500 by December 31, 2025.
 The Company has indemnified subscribers for any tax related amounts that become payable by the subscriber in the event that the Company does not fulfill its expenditure commitment.
-As at August 31, 2025, the Company has fulfilled this expenditure commitment
+As at November 30, 2025, the Company had fulfilled this commitment.